andrew henderson menu

 So she got out.

-After years of traveling, she got a taste of how big the world is and just couldn’t see herself settling down in the US.
-She really feels your soul is pulled to the place where it belongs and luckily she has a spouse who shares those same ideals.
+After years of travelling, she got a taste of how big the world is and just couldn’t see herself settling down in the US.

 She had many conversations with her family before making the decision.
 It wasn’t done hastily as she knew it would affect her life forever.
 In the end, her family didn’t want to be the reason she decided not to renounce, and she had their support.

-Heidi Chakos renounced in the Bahamas because it was close, easy, and quick.
+Heidi Chakos renounced in the Bahamas because it was close, easy and quick.

-Then you have a mandatory cooling-off period so that you can come to a full realization of the weight of this decision — and fair enough, it is a decision that will affect what you can and cannot do in regards to US citizenship.
+Then you have a mandatory cooling-off period so that you can come to a full realisation of the weight of this decision.
+And fair enough, it is a decision that will affect what you can and cannot do in regard to US citizenship.

-She was pulled into a private room for an interview with an officer that was the same age as her.
+She was pulled into a private room for an interview with an officer who was the same age as her.
 He was having a hard time understanding why someone her age was doing this and that she was there of her own volition.

-She gave her reasons, signed all the papers, and handed over her US passport.
+She gave her reasons, signed all the papers and handed over her US passport.

 The appointments required intense security.
 You can only bring the necessary documents, including your passport.
 You can’t even bring in your keys.